rshevchuk-git/mcp/src/aws-api-mcp-server/README.md

 - `aws s3 cp`
 - Any AWS CLI command using the `outfile` positional argument

+### Logging

+Logs of the MCP server are stored in the system's temporary directory, under **aws-api-mcp** subfolder - on Windows and macOS, this is the system temp directory, while on Linux it uses `XDG_RUNTIME_DIR`, `TMPDIR`, or `/tmp` as fallback.
+The logs contain MCP server operational data including command executions, errors, and debugging information to help users monitor and perform forensics of the MCP server.

 ### Security best practices

 While the examples above use AWS managed policies like `AdministratorAccess` and `ReadOnlyAccess` for simplicity, we **strongly** recommend following the principle of least privilege by creating custom policies tailored to your specific use case.